benyuro/Adventureworks-product-overview/README.md

 --

 ## Introduction
-In a bid to continue learning and getting hands with more projects, I decided to work on the production side of the adventureworks sample dataset, the data was obtined from the **Microsoft Adventureworks database** .
-Having analyzed the sales data in a previous project, it was only right to do the same with the production side of things.
-Walk with me as I explain briefly some insights I was able to gather.
+Embark on an exhilarating journey of exploration and discovery as we delve into the captivating world of Adventureworks production data!
+With an insatiable thirst for learning and a passion for projects, I dived headfirst into the rich realm of Microsoft's Adventureworks database.
+Join me as I unravel the secrets of the production side, unraveling fascinating insights that will leave you amazed.
+Let's venture forth and unveil the hidden gems within this enthralling dataset! 🕵‍♂💼📊

 ## Project Goal
 The main purpose of this project was to conduct exploratory data analysis(EDA) on the production data.